 What is a Citizen Developer?

-A citizen developer is a business user without professional coding experience who can create applications for businesses.
+A is a business user without professional coding experience who can create applications for businesses.
 These business users build apps using low-code and no-code platforms or drag-and-drop solutions.
 In the best scenarios, this software is sanctioned by corporate IT.

 Citizen development initiatives put IT in a quandary.
 IT teams are tasked with enforcing enterprise technology standards, so the impulse is to squash apps created outside of IT departments.
 They consider business applications written outside of their control as app development "gone rogue".
 However, IT organizations that fail to recognize and adapt to the rise of business units creating their own apps, are likely to lose the battle completely.